AntoineLemarchand/Minishell/README.md

 # Minishell

-Minishell is a tiny shell written in c (of course)

-## Content

-this shell can manage error code returns, pipes, redirections and environments variables
+A minimal shell written in C, it can manage error codes, pipes, redirections and environment variables.

 ## builtins
 1. cd